DohKnot/HM2-Wad-Tools/README.md

   - all the files contents.
 Not realistically parsable without the header data

 ### How .wad files are parsed:

+> Note: All integers are in little endian form

     - .wad file identifier -      16 byte byte array
     - number of files in wad (N) - 4 byte integer